lazyexpert/lazymd5/README.md

 # lazymd5
-Generates md5 + salt.
+Generates md5.
+More secure than usual md5 method, because of salt usage.
 No dependencies.

-Guarantee object's property order.
-Can accept object, string, anything(cast to string);
+Can accept object, string, anything(cast to string).

+If used with object - the library can guarantee the objects properties order.

+p.s.: usual object cannot guarantee the order of the properties.

 # Install